ShonJP/AIML-Project-Series/README.md

-# NEXUS-PHASE

-first project is the chatbot1.py file

-Second project is the app.py file and run it using flask and postman with given below directory structure flask_app/
+The project is the app.py file and run it using flask and postman with given below directory structure flask_app/
 |-- app.py
 |-- requirements.txt